mtkennerly/globetter/README.md

-globetter
+Globetter
 =========

-This is a minimal fork of the [glob crate](https://crates.io/crates/glob).
+This is a minimal fork of the [Glob crate](https://crates.io/crates/glob).
-As of 2022-10-04, its last release was 2019-03-07, and there are some open defects.
+As of 2022-10-04, its last release was 2019-03-07, and there are some outstanding defects.
-This fork is intended as a drop-in replacement for bug fixes.
+This fork is intended as a drop-in replacement for bug fixes, detailed in the [changelog](CHANGELOG.md) and [releases page](https://github.com/mtkennerly/globetter/releases).

 Support for matching file paths against Unix shell style patterns.